 Complete APA formatting cannot be done within Canvas.
-When posting in discussions, blogs, wikis, and other Canvas tools, you will not be able to do hanging indents, double spacing, or page headers/footers.
+When posting in discussions, blogs, wikis, and other Canvas tools, you will not be able to incorporate hanging indents, double spacing, or page headers/footers.
 However, it is still required to provide correct citations and references.

 Grades will be posted within 96 hours of the due date.
 Point assignments, due dates, learning activities, assessments, and other information specific to each course are outlined in the course syllabus.

+To view your grades and progress in a course, simply go to the grade book in the course Canvas site.
 Assessments contributing to a student's final grade in a course can be viewed in the course syllabus and the grade book within the learning management system.
 Please refer to the CGHS section of the A.T.
 Still University Catalog for final grade definitions.

 Courses at CGHS have a total of 1000 graded points, with the exception of dissertation and project courses.
 For more information on grades, see the Grades page.